habitat-sh/habitat/www/source/docs/internals-leader-election.html.md

 # Leader Election

-The Habitat supervisor performs leader election natively for service group [topologies](/docs/run-packages-topologies) that require one, such as _initializer_ or _leader-follower_.
+The Habitat supervisor performs leader election natively for service group [topologies](/docs/run-packages-topologies) that require one, such as _leader-follower_.

 Because Habitat is an eventually-consistent distributed system, the role of the leader is different than in strongly-consistent systems.
 In fact, it only serves as the leader for *application level semantics*, e.g. a database write leader.
 The fact that a supervisor is a leader has no bearing upon other operations in the Habitat system, including rumor dissemination for configuration updates.
 Thus, it is _not_ akin to a [Raft](https://raft.github.io/) leader, through which writes must all be funneled.
 This allows for very high scalability of the Habitat supervisor ring.